ballerina-platform/ballerina-dev-website/policy/privacy-policy.md

 In July 2023, EU regulators approved the United States as a third-party country to which EU personal data may be transferred, under an Adequacy Decision.
 Subsequent to this, the EU-US Data Privacy Framework was set up (which replaces the previous Privacy Shield Framework).
 When we transfer personal information to the US, we do so on the following basis:

 WSO2 is a participant in the EU-U.S. Data Privacy Framework (“DPF”) as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union to the United States.
 WSO2 has certified to the Department of Commerce that it adheres to the DPF Principles.
 If there is any conflict between the terms in this privacy policy and the DPF Principles, the DPF Principles shall govern.
-To learn more about the DPF program, and to view our certification, please visit [https://www.dataprivacyframework.gov/s/](https://www.dataprivacyframework.gov/s/).
+To learn more about the DPF program, and to view our certification, please visit <a target="_blank" href="https://www.dataprivacyframework.gov/s/">https://www.dataprivacyframework.gov/s/</a>.

 Data transferred from the EU, EEA, and the United Kingdom to other WSO2 affiliate entities located around the world is transferred on the basis of Data Transfer Agreements containing the New EU Standard Contractual Clauses set out by the European Commission in June 2021 and their UK equivalent, which guarantee uniform levels of protection to your data as specified by the EU and the UK.